-School Closed Due to Coronavirus?
+School Upended Due to Coronavirus?
 Don't Fall Behind!

 “My kids are having nightmares,” a friend wrote to me yesterday.
 “They’re stressed out and anxious.
 I think it might be because of the energy we are putting out right now.”